 2. There’s No Phone Service- Don’t Cry

 This was very hard to get past our first summer apart.
-We had only been dating for a few months and talking was a very important part of that.
+We had only been dating for a few months and when you’ve just started a new relationship-talking is very important.

 I joked that having a relationship with him in the summer was like going back in time (no phones= you communicate other ways).
 Writing letters became a part of my everyday life.
 I would try to write 2 or 3 a week at least and send them to his camp.
 Let me tell you, this not only helped me to release some of my energy, but it also helped him to not feel disconnected or alone while he was working.
 He of course didn’t have time to write as many letters (which I was always sad about), but when he did write, he was intentional and thoughtful.
 Writing letters to each other and trying to talk on the landline in the camp office every other week kept our relationship strong and our communication alive.